PHP-is-phpantastic/Tools-and-Tips-to-create-Landing-Page-that-Convert/README.md

-# Tools and Tips to create Landing Page that Convert
+# Tools and Tips to create Landing Pages that Convert

  #### The money you put into paid advertising is useless if you’re sending great traffic to bad landing pages.